 Rabbi Elie and Miriam Schwartz (and their son Adir) spent two years as OU-JLIC Torah Educators at the University of Maryland.
 They are so excited to be joining the Penn community, to meet everyone, and are looking forward to a great year!

-Racheli Taubes grew up in Brooklyn, New York.
-She studied for a year in Israel at Michlalah before attending Stern College for Women, where she majored in Jewish Education and minored in chemistry.
-She was in the first cohort of the Legacy Heritage Jewish Educators Program, a program that trains Jewish educators through courses in education, psychology and Judaic studies, as well as intensive fieldwork in classroom settings.
-She also holds a Master’s Degree in Jewish Education from the Azrieli Graduate School of Jewish Education and Administration and a Master’s Degree in Bible from the Bernard Revel Graduate School of Jewish Studies.
+Miriam Schwartz is originally from Great Neck, NY.
+Miriam spent a year studying at Migdal Oz and attended Stern College for Women.
+She was a fellow at the Legacy Heritage Jewish Educators Project, a program that trains Jewish educators through courses in education, psychology and Judaic studies, as well as intensive fieldwork in classroom settings.
+Miriam was an OU-JLIC Fellow at Queens College, and has taught Judaic Studies at the The Yeshivah of Flatbush High School and the Ida Crown Jewish Academy, where she was also the co-director of Student Activities.
+She completed her Masters in Jewish Education from the Azrieli School of Jewish Education and is still pursuing a masters in Bible at the Bernard Revel Graduate School of Jewish Studies.

 Miriam loves watching the West Wing and Shark Tank, reading, and cooking different ethnic cuisines.
 She also does Tai Chi and Yoga (and can sometimes convince Rabbi Schwartz to join her).
 Although she has Celiac disease, Miriam enjoys selflessly baking delicious glutenous desserts.
 It should also be known that she makes some of the world’s greatest ghormeh sabzi, a special feat since although she grew up in Great Neck, Miriam isn’t even Persian.